Estonian Public Broadcasting (ERR)

 Source of funding and budget

-ERR is mainly funded by the state budget and has not carried any advertising since 2002.
-Every year, the broadcaster’s budget is submitted for approval to the Riigikogu, Estonia’s unicameral parliament.
+ERR is primarily financed through the state budget and has not aired advertising since 2002.
+Each year, its budget is submitted to the Riigikogu, Estonia’s unicameral parliament, for approval.
+Revenue from content sales and services contributes only a minor portion.

 Editorial independence

 These incidents, however, do not demonstrate that ERR is under government control.
-The broadcaster’s journalists have resisted such pressures in the past year, and the station continues to work independently.
-Additionally, EKRE does not have complete control over the government, so it is not in a position to dictate the editorial line at ERR.
+The broadcaster’s journalists have resisted such pressures in the past years, and the station continues to work independently.
+Additionally, EKRE has never had full control over government, so it has not been in a position to dictate the editorial line at ERR.

 The ERR is regulated by the Public Broadcasting Act, which establishes the station’s status, objectives, functions, financing, and organization of management and activities.
 The Act states that ERR “must be independent in the production and transmission of its programs.”

-The ERR has an ethics adviser whose mission, as stated by the law, is to monitor ERR’s compliance with professional ethics and good journalism practices.
+ERR also employs an ethics adviser, whose mission is to monitor compliance with professional ethics and good journalism practices.
 The adviser is appointed by the management board with the approval of the ERR Council.
+While in the past the adviser’s independence was questioned, given the role’s placement within ERR, the position remains crucial in safeguarding ethical standards.